Tuition and Financial Aid

 Types of federal aid offered by the School of Theology

 Federal Work-Study: This program is designed to help qualified students meet education expenses through employment.
 Jobs are available both on-campus and in approved nonprofit organizations off-campus.
 The School of Theology receives a limited amount of federal funds; preference is given to returning students who had a work-study job in the previous academic year and remaining funds are awarded to incoming students with the greatest financial need on a first-come, first-served basis.
 Federal Direct Unsubsidized Loans: Eligibility for federal unsubsidized loans is determined through the review of an accurate FAFSA.
-Students enrolled in a degree program and registered for at least 6 credit hours are eligible to apply for a federal unsubsidized loan.
+Students enrolled in a degree program and registered for at least 6 units are eligible to apply for a federal unsubsidized loan.
 Note that Boston University is an approved direct lender for the federal unsubsidized loan.

 How to Apply for Financial Aid